doubaokun/devopszen/_posts/2017-09-02-aws-rds-or-mysql.md

 * If the database is running for critical business, you can choose multi-AZ RDS;
 * If you have inhouse expert DBA, and system expert you can choose self-managed MySQL on EC2 instance;
 * For average usage, We would recommend single instance AWS RDS.
+* If you like to find someone to manage the cost efficient system for you, the please check: <a href="https://www.transfon.com/services/managed-service">Managed AWS service</a>